mayki21/Larange_e_commerce/README.md

 ## Project By
 Mayank kiran khobragde

-Join us at ShopVibe Store and enjoy a delightful shopping experience with an extensive range of products and user-friendly features.
+Join us at Larange and enjoy a delightful shopping experience with an extensive range of products and user-friendly features.
 Happy shopping!